 Voilà, you have created an account!

-This will barely take two minutes to wind up the onboarding process.
-You can then complete your profile page, start contacting language partners or check moments to track everything about languages.
+Completing the onboarding process will take less than two minutes.
+You can then complete your profile page, contact language partners, or check moments to track everything about languages.

 Features of HelloTalk